 While the water does not allow for swimming, you visit Playa Roja for an immersion into the wonders of the wild.

 The rust-colored sands spread across the center of Paracas National Reserve and contrast the stunning blue hues of the crystal-clear Pacific.
-Yellow cliffs further accentuate the red coastline as the foamy waves of the ocean contrast the tropical desert landscape.
+Yellow cliffs further accentuate the red coastline, as the ocean’s foamy waves contrast the tropical desert landscape.

 The remote and protected ecosystem creates the feeling of serene seclusion, where fur seals bask in the sun, marine otters lounge on their backs in the water, and pelicans scoop the sea in search of fish to create an elaborate theater you may enjoy all to yourself.